 From Turin, you can take a train to Venice.
 Usually, you will need one or two train changes for this route, and depending on which combination you choose, it can take between 3 and a half to up to 6 hours.

 An easy day trip from Venice is to the beautiful Verona.
-Like most of the Italian big cities, also here there are many things to see, but if you are short in time, one day in Verona is enough to appreciate its most famous highlights such as the Arena, Romeo and Juliet’s houses, Piazza delle Erbe, and San Zeno Maggiore church.
+Like most of the Italian big cities, also here there are many things to see, but if you are short on time, one day in Verona is enough to appreciate its most famous highlights such as the Arena, Romeo and Juliet’s houses, Piazza delle Erbe, and San Zeno Maggiore church.

 Since you are short in time, you can visit Verona on your way to Trento, instead of going back to Venice.
-This applies whether you are driving or traveling with the train.
+This applies whether you are driving or traveling on the train.
 In this case, you can leave your luggage at the Verona Porta Nuova luggage deposit for the day.

 Day 7 – Visit Trento